Yuta12342/tsuserverCC/README.md

     - Specify a password to join a password locked area.
 (If the password matches.
 Obviously.)
 * **getarea**
     - Shows the current characters in your area
+	- Also works as /ga.
 * **getareas**
     - Shows all characters in all areas, does not show a hub's subareas.
 If in hub, will only show lobby and the current hub.
+	- Also works as /gas.
 * **gethubs**
 	- Same as **getareas**, but will always show as if not currently in hub.
 * **mods**